mahavedalla/mahavedalla/docs/questions/vamsa/who-were-the-first-followers-of-the-buddha.md

-# Who were the first followers of the Buddha?
+Question: Who were the first followers of the Buddha?
 Answer in Brief: -
  Category: Vamsa
 Sutta References: Mv.1.4.5.1